 For this assignment, you will write a structured descriptive and analytical profile.
 This will involve some of the same kinds of thinking you would employ in a traditional essay, but it is important to remember that this is not an essay.
 Unlike a research essay, the emphasis in your writing should be on description rather than argumentation, and your focus should be your chosen example of a reading interface rather than secondary sources (though they will still play a role).
 Feel free to give your profile a title, but it's not required.
-You should include a bibliography for the sources you cite (including your chosen reading interface), but it will help to remember that you're not writing a critical analysis of the other course readings, as you would in an essay.
-Keep in mind, too, that you may find useful readings in upcoming classes.
-It may help to read ahead in the schedule.
+Secondary sources don't play a major role in this assignment beyond the Drucker articles and other readings from Week 3.
+You should include a bibliography for any sources you cite (including your chosen reading interface), but it will help to remember that you're not writing a critical analysis of Drucker or the other course readings, as you would in an essay.